gradual-verification/gvc0/docs/impl_field_access.md

         mask(fields, from._id, ["next"]);

         listSeg(from.next, to, fields);

-        unmask(fields, from._id, ["val", "next"]);
     }
 }

 ```
 In either case, the transformed predicate functions via its side effects of initializing permissions or aborting execution when a permission isn't present.
 A return value isn't necessary.
+As shown previously, once the runtime check completes, `unmask` is called to ensure that all permissions are available later on.